RonanAndal/RonanAndal.github.io/essays/ReflectionOnUseOfAI.md

 ---

 ### I. Introduction
+AI in education to me is like that overfriendly TA in class who answers all your questions with no hesitation.
+The beauty of AI lies in its accessibility; it's like having that TA available whenever and wherever you have an internet connection.
+In software engineering, the role of AI can be perceived as both a blessing and a curse.
+It all depends on how you approach it.
+Some people will hit cmd+c and cmd+v a few times and call it a day, and some people will put the time and effort to understand.
+Like the quote goes, 'Give a guy a fish and he eats for a day; teach a guy to fish and he eats for a lifetime.'
+In the realm of software engineering, those who invest in understanding the underlying principles not only solve the immediate problem but also equip themselves with valuable skills for the future.
+Personally, I've primarily utilized ChatGPT among various AI options, leveraging its capabilities to enhance my understanding and problem-solving in both general AI usage and specifically in ICS 314.

 ### II.
 Personal Experience with AI:
 I have used AI in class this semester in the following areas: